froggyfly/zigbee/_zigbee/Earda_EDM-1ZAB-EU.md

 link3:
 ---
 This dimmer switch is manufactured by Earda and sold on Aliexpress under many brands such Girier, Lonsonho, Moes and white label.
+It can be paired by ZHA, There is no entity appears in the homeassistant